Experts delivering impact and value

 Our areas of focus include weather and environmental prediction, climate variability and change, Earth system modelling, water research and space weather research.
 We partner with relevant national and international research centres, as well as industry and private enterprise.

-We're expanding our capabilities for multidisciplinary Earth sciences, social sciences, next-generation scientific and high-performance computing, and transformative approaches to data science, such as artificial intelligence and machine learning.
 This is also fostered through partnerships with universities to support students, post-doctoral fellows and academics.

 Our team also focuses on the transition of research into operations, accelerating the transition of experimental systems and concepts to operations and services.